06 March, 2018

 Ben said: "These figures do not include the vast number of cases that settle without court proceedings being started, and we expect there to continue to be a high number of claims.

 "Although courts are often reluctant to overturn the express wishes of a deceased person, given the ageing population and the rise in mental health issues such as dementia and Alzheimers, there is, and will likely continue to be, a rise in contentious probate claims.

 Ben acts for clients on a national and international basis and deals with a range of high value and complex claims.
 He has significant experience in bringing claims under the Inheritance Act and acts for executors, claimants and defendants.
 Ben is flexible with costs, and will often defer fees act on a "no win, no fee" basis.

 He is an Associate Member of the Association of Contentious Trusts and Probate Specialists (ACTAPS) and is a recommended lawyer in the latest edition of Legal 500 where he is described as 'responsive, effective and pragmatic'.

-If you are looking for any more information with regards to our services view our Contesting a Will section.
-You can also contact Ben Wilson in our Contesting a Will department via email or phone on 0333 207 1130.
+For more information contact Ben Wilson in our Contesting a Will department via email or phone on 0333 207 1130.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.